Eschatologue/CM_wiki/docs/equipment/armour.md

 A heavy shield, large enough to almost cover the entire body.

-While wielding the Pavise, you can take the **:rsc-a: Utilise**{ .rsc } action to plant the Pavise into the ground in an unoccupied space of your choice within 5 feet, losing the benefit of the shield.
-Until it is removed (**:rsc-a: Utilise**{ .rsc }), it acts as a Half Cover for creatures behind it.
+While wielding the Pavise, you can take the **:rsc-a: Utilise**{.rsc} action to plant the Pavise into the ground in an unoccupied space of your choice within 5 feet, losing the benefit of the shield.
+Until it is removed (**:rsc-a: Utilise**{.rsc}), it acts as a Half Cover for creatures behind it.

 --8<-- "includes/snippets/inv-notation.md"